ucestorage/GCC/README.md

 # How to use the GCC

-1. Download the latest release.
+1. Download the latest release [here](https://github.com/ucestorage/GCC/releases/).